 And last, a zoom test, starting with ultra-wide, then main camera, and then in greater magnification using the crop zoom from 2x, 4x, and the maximum 10x:

-The Samsung Z Flip 3 has flagship specs, and performs as impressively as any phone outside the priciest top-tier handsets.
-It runs on the Snapdragon 888 chipset (which you’ll find in the leading Android handsets released in 2021), and has 8GB of RAM and either 128GB or 256GB of storage.
+The Samsung Galaxy Z Flip 3 has flagship 2021 specs, and performs as impressively as any phone outside the priciest top-tier handsets.
+It runs on the Snapdragon 888 chipset (which you’ll find in most leading Android handsets released in 2021), and has 8GB of RAM and either 128GB or 256GB of storage.

 Unfortunately, the storage isn’t expandable via microSD, meaning you’re stuck with the onboard limit – but while it may seem like a step back to offer a 128GB version (the Flip and Flip 5G came in a single 256GB configuration), it ultimately allows the phone to be offered at a lower price point.
 It isn’t ideal, but there are alternatives, like cloud storage, if you need more space.

 Overall performance is impressive: whether we were browsing the web, watching media or playing games, the phone didn't stutter or falter, and kept up with whatever we put it through.
-Its Geekbench 5 average score of 2801 is impressive enough, though not quite on the level of the year’s top-level phones like the Asus Rog 5 (3732) or iPhone 12 Pro (4007).
+Its Geekbench 5 average score of 2801 was impressive enough at the time the phone was originally reviewed, though not quite on par with the year’s top-level phones like the Asus Rog 5 (3732) or iPhone 12 Pro (4007).

 This average reflects a wide range of individual scores, from a high of 3252 to a low of 1953, and while we didn’t notice the phone’s performance vary in real-world tasks (we didn’t see any slowdown while watching video or playing games, for instance), most flagship phones have far less variance in their benchmarks.

-One of the big features coming in Android 12 is Material You, which redesigns your interface based on your chosen color palette – and the Z Flip 3 has its own version of that, enabling owners of a Samsung Galaxy Watch 4 or Watch 4 Classic to sync their watch face with their outer display, giving the latter matching colors, fonts, and even little images.
-It’s a small touch that folks might not use, but it’s cool to see more personalization of the outer display.
+One of the big features in Android 12 is Material You, which redesigns your interface based on a user-chosen color palette – and the Z Flip 3 has its own version of that, enabling owners of a Samsung Galaxy Watch 4 or Watch 4 Classic to sync their watch face with their outer display, giving the latter matching colors, fonts, and even little images.
+It’s a small touch that folks might not use, but it’s cool to see more personalization on the outer display and pushes Samsung's notion of 'ecosystem'.

 The Samsung Galaxy Z Flip 3’s biggest drawback is probably its 3,300mAh battery, which is far from the biggest battery among flagship phones, and steadily drains over the course of a day – don’t expect it to last into the second day.
 There’s also no charger in the box, as part of the company’s shift toward more sustainability and less waste (as well as saving on costs).

-The battery drains a bit faster than most phones just by keeping the display liveopen and the phone on; one one day, the phone held up until it hit around 10%, and then dropped sharply.
+The battery drains a bit faster than most phones just by keeping the display live and the phone on; on one day, the phone held up until it hit around 10%, and then dropped sharply.
 But ordinary tasks shouldn’t drain this phone more than any other – for instance, watching a half-hour Netflix show sapped the battery by 3%, which is pretty typical.

 We used the most powerful wall charger on hand, a 60W Asus brick, which recharged the battery to 46% in 30 minutes and 80% in an hour.
-Not bad, but not great compared to phones tuned to high-wattage recharging – the OnePlus 9, for instance, recharges twice as fast (76% in 30 minutes in our test).
+Not bad, but not great compared to phones tuned to high-wattage recharging – the OnePlus 9 (a suitable rival around the time of review), for instance, recharged twice as fast (76% in 30 minutes in our test).

 Should I buy the Samsung Galaxy Z Flip 3?